spcourse/text/en/reformatting/index.md

 * You can use other string methods (like `split()`), mentioned in the python [string functions documentation](https://docs.python.org/3.7/library/stdtypes.html#string-methods).
 * You can use the built-in python function `len()`.
 * The function `text_to_lines(text, max_length)` should not contain any print statements.

+### Tips:

+* This assignment is intentionally underspecified.
+Not all "edge-cases" are fully described in the constraints, and you might have to do some "research" (e.g., talk to us) to get all the details right.
+* \[Important!\] When using the `split()` method, there is an important difference between `text.split(' ')` and `text.split()`.
+For many strings they might seem to do the same thing, but use for instance the string `text = "a    b"`, to see how these two differ.

 ## Background